-early 15c., "relating to the body humors," a native formation from humor (n.), or else from Middle French humoreux "damp," from Old French humor.
+early 15c., in physiology and medicine, "relating to the body humors, characterized by an abundance of humors," a native formation from humor (n.), or else from Medieval Latin humorosus.
 In Shakespeare also "whimsical, full of fancies" (1580s); "ill-humored, peevish, moody" (c.
 1600).
 The meaning "funny, exciting laughter" dates from 1705 in English.
 Related: Humorously; humorousness.

 mid-14c., "fluid or juice of an animal or plant," from Old North French humour "liquid, dampness; (medical) humor" (Old French humor, umor; Modern French humeur), from Latin umor "body fluid" (also humor, by false association with humus "earth"); related to umere "be wet, moist," and to uvescere "become wet" (see humid).